lisa-lumos/Snowflake/09-data-sharing.md

 ## Using listings as a consumer
 ### Becoming a Consumer of Listings
+To access private listings or Snowflake Marketplace listings.

+The ORGADMIN needs to accept the Snowflake Consumer Terms of Service for your org.

+To access a listing, you must be ACCOUNTADMIN or a role with the CREATE DATABASE and IMPORT SHARE privileges.

+The role with IMPORTED PRIVILEGES on the database created from the listing can use it.

 ### Exploring Listings
+Data dictionaries allow you to preview the contents of a free/paid Marketplace listing before installing it in your account.

 ### Accessing and Installing Listings as a Consumer
+skipped

 ### Paying for Listings
+skipped

 ### Review Your Usage of Paid Listings
+- MARKETPLACE_PAID_USAGE_DAILY View
+- MARKETPLACE_PAID_USAGE_DAILY View

 ## Data sharing for providers
 ### Getting Started
+How to create a share.
+You can provide a share to consumers using Direct Shares, Listings, or Data Exchanges.

+Two ways to share database objects:
+1. Grant "database roles" to a share.
+(In preview)
+   - create many "database roles" in a database.
+   - grant privileges on different of objects to each db role, then grant all these db roles to the share
+   - consumers can grant these db roles to their own roles in their account
+   - db roles live in one db
+2. Grant privileges on objects directly to a share.
+   - consumer get a single privilege - IMPORTED PRIVILEGES.
+This allow their users to access all dbs and db objects in the share.
+   - on consumer side, do not allow different user groups to access a subset of the shared objects - All or nothing.
+   - can include objects from many dbs in a single share.

+You can blend both options.

 ### Working with Shares